-How to Make Chermoula - The Recipe
+How to Make Chermoula - The Recipe Method

 Serving Ideas for Chermoula

 If you enjoy this recipe, I hope you'll leave a comment with some STARS.
 Also, please share it on social media.
 Don't forget to tag us at #ChiliPepperMadness.
 I'll be sure to share!
-Thanks! — Mike H.
+Thanks! -- Mike H.

 - 1 cup chopped cilantro

-- ½ cup chopped parsley
+- 1 cup chopped parsley

-- 1 serrano pepper chopped
+- 1 serrano pepper chopped (optional, for spicy)

 - 1 shallot chopped

-- 4 cloves garlic
+- 6 cloves garlic (or more, as desired)

 - Juice from 1 lemon

-- 1 teaspoon cayenne powder
+- 1 tablespoon cayenne powder